maeertin/countdown/README.md

-# Countdown Timer
+# Countdown JS

 A fancy animated countdown timer done in css and javascript.
-Demo: http://martin-barri.com/demos/countdown/

 ## Usage

-Include javascript and css files.

 Example: